-The Chicago TARDIS Masquerade costume presentation is the showpiece of the Chicago TARDIS convention, and will take place in our main programming ballroom on Saturday evening approximately 7:30 PM.
+The 2014 Chicago TARDIS Masquerade costume presentation is the showpiece of the Chicago TARDIS convention, and will take place in our main programming ballroom on Saturday evening at or around 7:30 PM.
+Here are the rules for entering the competition:

 - Every entrant must be a registered attendee of Chicago TARDIS.
 If the maker and presenter of the costume are different people, both must be attending members.